Ritz-Carlton Reynolds, Lake Oconee. Photo by @jessicadauler

 18 Georgia Spring Break Destinations

-Beaches or mountains, museums or hikes, Georgia is bursting with spring break adventures for the entire family!
+Beaches or mountains, small towns or parks, Georgia is bursting with spring break adventures for the entire family!

 Whether you are traveling far or near, saving or splurging, excitement awaits you in every region of Georgia.
 Here are 18 spring break destinations for your family that hold the promise of memories that last a lifetime.